Oscar De La Hoya vs Floyd Mayweather beef: Advice follows annihilation

 Concluding with his own reasoning for Mayweather’s behavior, De La Hoya said: “Floyd is a fighter who knows how to pick and choose his opponents at the right time for his benefit.

-“When he fought Conor McGregor, the reason why I was hugely against it is because it was unfair to Conor.
+“When he fought Conor McGregor, the reason why I was hugely against it is that it was unfair to Conor.
 It was totally unfair to Conor McGregor.

 “I mean, Conor is not a boxer.
 He’s not a boxer fighting 12 rounds, and it was totally unfair.
 But these are the things that Floyd does to his advantage.”

-Despite the Nasukawa farce, Mayweather is still being strongly favored to fight Manny Pacquiao again in 2019.
+Despite the Nasukawa farce, Mayweather is still strongly favored to fight Manny Pacquiao again in 2019.